mingw-w64/mingw-w64/mingw-w64-headers/direct-x/readme.txt

 wine project.
 For further details on license please read at the wine project and the COPYING.LIB file included here.

+Three of the headers, dmodshow, medparam and qnetwork, are from the KDE project.
+They are under the LGPL, too.
+For further details on their license, please read the COPYING.LIB file included here.

 How to install this SDK
 -----------------------
 Please simply copy the content of the include directory within the include folder of our header-set.
 Most of the needed import libraries are already generated within the crt build, so you shouldn't need any further compilation.